spkps/spkps.github.io/about.md

 permalink: /about/
 ---

-I'm software engineer.
+I'm a software engineer.
 And this is another TIL blog.
 Main topics are: python, back ends, high loads, etc.